cppalliance/safe-cpp/proposal/draft.md

 To opt into safe ranged-for iteration, containers implement the `std2::make_iter` interface.
 They can provide const iterators, mutable iterators or _consuming iterators_ which take ownership of the operand's data and destroy its container in the process.

 Because the _range-initializer_ of the loop is an lvalue of `vector` that's outside the mutable context, the const iterator overload of `vector<T>::iter` gets chosen.
-That returns a `std2::slice_iterator<T const>` into the vector's contents.
+That returns an `std2::slice_iterator<T const>` into the vector's contents.
 Here's the first borrow: lifetime elision invents a lifetime parameter for the `self const^` parameter, which is also used for the named lifetime argument `/a` of the `slice_iterator` return type.
 As with the use-after-free example, the `vector<T>::iter` function declaration establishes an _outlives-constraint_: the lifetime on the `self const^` operand must outlive the lifetime on the result object.

 ```cpp
 template<class T>